An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory

 \subsubsection{Main Table}

-The main table of IMDB is implemented with a set of SRAMs.
-Thus, it can only read or write one entry at a time where the content of entry is updated via the control logics.
-Additionally, data are not stored in the main table for conserving power spent on supercapacitors.
-Specifically, four major fields are used to estimate the degree of WDE of a written address:
+The main table is implemented with a set of SRAMs, where the entry is updated by a control logic.
+In particular, four fields in the table are used for estimating the degree of WDE on write addresses:

-\begin{itemize} \item {\it Row \& Col}: It contains the row and column addresses in a bank that is currently being managed in the main table. \item {\it ZeroFlipCntr}: Eight sub-counters are in the field, each of which counts the number of bit flips from 1 to 0 and manages each 64-bit data in a 64B cache line. \item {\it MaxZFCIdx}: It indicates the maximum sub-counter of {\it ZeroFlipCntr}, which is updated in the control logics after reading an entry.
-It is used for instantly comparing the maximum value of the {\it ZeroFlipCntr} with the threshold value for rewrite operations. \item {\it RewriteCntr}: An 8-bit counter represents the frequency of rewrite operations on the address of {\it Row \& Col}. \end{itemize}
+\begin{itemize} \item \textit{Row \& Col}: Indicates row and column addresses that are currently being managed. \item \textit{ZeroFlipCntr}: Eight sub-counters are in the field, each of which counts the number of bit flips from 1 to 0 and manages one 64-bit word in a 64B cache line.
+Each of the eight ZeroFlipCntrs manages a 64-bit word within a device (or chip), because one 64-bit word outputs from each of eight devices, as shown in Figure~\ref{fig-media}.
+Consequently, these eight ZeroFlipCntrs map to a row of a subarray and symmetrically manage eight 8-bit sub-words across eight devices. \item \textit{MaxZFCIdx}: Indicates the sub-counter index of \textit{ZeroFlipCntr} holding the maximum value.
+It is updated in control logic after reading an entry.
+It is used for comparing the maximum value of the \textit{ZeroFlipCntr} with the threshold value for rewrite operations. \item \textit{RewriteCntr}: Represents the frequency of rewrite operations on the address of \textit{Row \& Col} in an 8-bit counter. \end{itemize}

-Since only one entry can be accessed at a time, resource contention on the IMDB must be considered.
-This problem is resolved by building a 3-state finite state machine in the control logics, namely IDLE, HIT, and MISS, which represents the availability in the main table.
-A new command cannot be started by IMDB when the state is not in IDLE, which means that the main table is unavailable.
-After a command is inserted into one of the IMDB from the media controller, the IMDB operates in two different ways whether the address is found in the table or not:
+A per-bank IMDB plane is assigned to each bank; hence, bank parallelism is ensured to lower the contention on IMDB.
+Furthermore, IMDB prevents resource redundancy, because only one command processed in IMDB at a time without incorporating a serialized queue.
+The command is handled by a three-state finite state machine (i.e., IDLE, HIT, MISS) in control logic, where the varying latency of the multiple states are factored in the simulator.
+After a command is inserted, IMDB operates in two different ways, depending on the existence of the address in the table: